aws-samples/cilium-service-mesh-on-eks/README.md

 --set cni.chainingMode=aws-cni \
 --set cni.install=true
 ```
-- Notice the following in the above Helm parameters :
+- A few parameters worth mentioning from above :
-  - We use
   - We replace kube-proxy functionality with Cilium' s own eBPF based implementation.
-  - We deploy Cilum Ingress Controller
+  - We enable Cilium Ingress Controller.
+    - We use a specific annotation from values_cilium.yaml so that Cilium Ingress can be exposed through an AWS Network Load Balancer.
+  - We enable Hubble.
 - Verify with `kubectl get pods -A` that status of cilium pods and cilium agents are `Running` state.
 - Verify with `kubectl get svc -A` that the `cilium-ingress` service has an AWS load balancer DNS name assigned to it (in the `EXTERNAL-IP` of the output.